 In this post, I will focus on advanced Muay Thai moves and techniques.
-If you are looking for standard moves and a regular set of Muay Thai techniques like Kicks, Punches, Elbows and Knee strikes take a look at Muay Thai techniques post.
+If you are looking for standard techniques and regular set of Muay Thai moves like Kicks, Punches, Elbows and Knee strikes take a look at Muay Thai techniques post.

 To throw a spinning back elbow you have to step forward with your front leg [left for an orthodox] to put it in line with your opponent's front leg, lift your front arm [left arm] up to cover your face and strike with your [right] elbow by making a spinning back motion with your arms and an upper body.

 Leg sweep is a technique that can be utilized right after catching an opponent's kick to swiftly throw him on the ground.
 Leg sweep is a great defensive technique that can be used against a slow kicker or a fighter that telegraphs his kicks.